waffleio/getting-started-with-waffle/README.md

 ## Step 1: Create a GitHub Account
 **If you already have a GitHub username, [skip to Step 2](https://github.com/waffleio/getting-started-with-waffle/blob/master/README.md#step-2-log-in-at-waffleio).**

 New to GitHub?
-All you need to do to get started with Waffle & GitHub is an account. it's easy!
+All you need to get started with Waffle & GitHub is an account, it's easy!

 - Go to GitHub.com and click sign up to get started.
 ![gettingstarted2-signup-with-github](https://cloud.githubusercontent.com/assets/100216/9797189/ea3a5d90-57c7-11e5-8a34-7e11d9553c86.gif)